monsoonmaelstrom/book2/book2.md

 ### 8 - Reasons I Drink ^^2000 words^^

 The days on ship go by in a monotonous succession, where one day is much the same as the next.
-My mother insists that everyone get together every day, typically in the galley, away from the crew, so she can teach them.
+My mother insists that everyone gets together every day, typically in the galley, away from the crew, so she can teach them.
+Or us?
+Or me?
+I’m not even sure who the target of these lessons is, at this point.
 It’s more nonsense with the energy meridians, except I think it’s percolating into my subconscious and it’s starting to make a terrifying kind of sense.
-I can feel my own energy meridians, and I think I can feel how they could be manipulated, and it’s like this whole realm of untapped magical potential and it’s making me nervous.
+I can feel my own energy meridians, and I think I can feel how they could be manipulated, and it’s like this whole realm of untapped magical potential.
+It’s making me nervous.
 Like I need even more power.
-I want to tell her to stop before some invisible line is crossed, but I can’t.
+I want to tell her to stop before some invisible line is crossed.
+I want to scream it at her until she shuts up, but I can’t.
 So instead, I sit there every day listening, and my anxiety swells.

-I’m sure Liam has noticed, but I don’t think I can explain this growing dread.
+I’m sure Liam has noticed, but I don’t think I can explain this growing dread—the unease that has me steps away from a panic attack every second I’m awake.
 He and Alex have been talking about it.
 About me.
 And about Davy.
 Davy’s been withdrawn since his mother appeared, and we’ve spent more than our fair share of nights atop the main yard, sitting in together silence.
-Sometimes drinking.
+Usually drinking.
 Sometimes not.
 Lewis has given up and told the rest of the crew to leave us be.
+I think he’s decided it’s the safest course of action for all parties.
+He’s not wrong.

 I know Liam and Alex both want us to talk.
 But neither Davy nor I want to.
 Or are ready to.
+Or able to.

 We’re all a little frustrated with each other, and the close quarters aren’t helping.
 I think everyone else is experiencing their own mixture of boredom and frustration too.
 Frustration with my mother’s classes.
 Frustration with each other.
 Boredom due to the sameness of every day.
-And we still have at least another two weeks.
+We still have at least another two weeks.
 We all need some space to think and a little room to breathe.
+And with the exception of the time Davy and I are spending sitting in the rigging, we’re not getting it.

 ----

-It’s probably around two or three in the morning when I finally climb down, leaving Davy to stare at the stars alone.
+It’s probably around three in the morning when I finally climb down, leaving Davy to stare at the stars alone.
 Lewis is still at the helm.
 I think the man sleeps even less than I do.
 It’s actually kind of impressive.

 “Good night, Lewis,” I say as I pass him.

 He nods in response.

 I quietly enter the cabin Liam and I are sharing, shutting the door softly behind me so I don’t wake him.
 I strip off my clothes and lie down in the dark.
-But evidently he’s not asleep or I woke him when I came in, despite trying to be quiet.
+But evidently he’s not asleep, or maybe I woke him when I came in, despite trying to be quiet.
 Either way, he pulls me closer to him when I lie down.

 “You’re awake?”
 I whisper.